sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - The counters are updated periodically as every M seconds, where defaulted value M can be overridden by init-cfg.json config.

 ## counters
-- events-published-cnt
+- published-cnt
   - The count of all events sent to the external gNMI receiver.
 In other words count of events the main receiver is expected to receive.
   - This would not include count missed.

-- events-missed-cnt:
+- missed-slow-receiver:
-  - The count of events missed either by local listener or during cacheing or dropped due to slow receiver.
+  - The count of events dropped due to internal buffer overflow caused by slow receiver.
-  - The slow receiver or rate-limit set by the receiver could cause internal buffer overflow that results in drop, hence missed.

-- events-cached-cnt:
+- missed-offline-state:
-  - The count of events provided from cache.
+  - An extended downtime of either main receiver or telemetry service, can result in offline cache overflow.

-- events-cache-missed-cnt:
+- missed-internal
-  - The count of events missed during cache collection.
+  - missed by local listener from local publishers.
+An internal drop between local publishers & listener inside SONiC switch.
+  - This may be due to either one or more publishers publishing at excessively high rate or control plane pressure indirectly causing slow down at listener or the eventd service is down.

 - Latency
   - Computed as < timestamp of write into main receiver's gNMI channel > - < timestamp in the event as inserted by publisher >
   - The latency of last N events published to external receiver is maintained as a moving window.
-  - Min
-    - Minimum value from the window
-  - Max
-    - Maximum value from the window
-  - Min
   - Average value from the window

 # CLI